-- Certain fishes, like mackerel, sharks, swordfish, and tilefish contain high levels of mercury in them, and mercury consumption during pregnancy could lead to delayed development and brain damage to your child.
+- Certain fishes, like mackerel, shark, swordfish, and tilefish contain high levels of mercury in them, and mercury consumption during pregnancy could lead to delayed development and brain damage to your child.
 Opt instead for fish like chunk light tuna which has low levels of mercury and can be consumed in moderate amounts.
 It is best to avoid refrigerated and smoked seafood as it may be contaminated with Listeria, a harmful bacterium.
-Being exposed to Listeria during pregnancy can put you at an increased risk of preterm birth, or infection spreading to the newborn
+Being exposed to Listeria during pregnancy can put you at an increased risk of preterm birth, or an infection spreading to the newborn.

 - Raw and undercooked shellfish like clams, mussels, and oysters, carry a majority of the seaborne illnesses.
 While cooking them can prevent some diseases, they won’t affect the algae-borne diseases.
 This is why it is a good idea to avoid shellfish entirely during pregnancy

 Fish is a great source of omega-3 fatty acids, which should be a part of your diet as it helps in the baby’s brain development.
 During pregnancy, you only have to be more cautious when consuming fish.
-A good idea is to try sticking to fresh water seafood during your pregnancy.
+A good idea is to try sticking to freshwater seafood during your pregnancy.
 This includes salmon, shrimp, trout and sardines.
-Also, instead of raw fish, try having fish that is cooked at 145 ℉.
+Also, instead of raw fish, try having fish that is cooked at 145℉.
 Cooking helps destroy many potential infections and toxins present in seafood, thus protecting you and your baby from harm.

 2. Raw or Soft Boiled Eggs

 Eggs can be almost irresistible when they’re cooked perfectly.
 Many of us enjoy eating soft boiled or undercooked eggs.
-However, during pregnancy, they’re definitely a big no-no as they may be contaminated with salmonella, which is a bacterium that causes diarrhoea and vomiting.
+However, during pregnancy, they’re definitely a big no-no as they may be contaminated with salmonella which is a bacterium that causes diarrhoea and vomiting.
 You should also avoid other foods and desserts which are made from raw eggs, including custards and mousse.

 The best way to have an egg during pregnancy is by cooking it until the yolk is firm.
 Otherwise, head for eggless salad dressings, mayonnaise, and other things that have an egg-less counterpart.
 You can also use pasteurised eggs to eliminate the risk of getting diseases.